marrink-lab/MDVoxelSegmentation/README.rst

 Examples
 ---------
 .. image:: https://user-images.githubusercontent.com/1488903/61180809-e43cdd80-a61c-11e9-91d7-7d13539c9c16.png
-**Clustering of the inverted hexagonal phase with four inner channels connected to a bilayer with a fusion stalk**
+**Segmentation of the inverted hexagonal phase with four inner channels connected to a bilayer with a fusion stalk**

 Inside the channels is a fragment of dsDNA.
-The leaflet clustering was performed using a resolution of 0.5 and hyperesolution turned on.
-This to allow for the correct clustering of the tight geometry of the channels in coarse grain data (Martini, we used hyper resolution for all CG data!), also force clustering was turned on to have (almost?) every lipid assigned up to a distance of 2 nm.
+The leaflet segmentation was performed using a resolution of 0.5 and hyperesolution turned on.
+This to allow for the correct segmentation of the tight geometry of the channels in coarse grain data (Martini, we used hyper resolution for all CG data!), also force segmentation was turned on to have (almost?) every lipid assigned up to a distance of 2 nm.

 .. image:: https://user-images.githubusercontent.com/1488903/61180812-f9b20780-a61c-11e9-838f-f42e54133669.png
-**Leaflet clustering of a complex plasmamembrane thether**
+**Leaflet segmentation of a complex plasmamembrane tether**

 The two leaflets of the plasmamembrane are clearly assigned correctly and depicted as a transparent surface.
-The cholesterol inside the two leaflets is drawn in VDW spheres and their headgroups have a slightly altering colour.
+The cholesterol inside the two leaflets is drawn in VDW spheres and their headgroups have a slightly altering color.
 All cholesterol seems to be assigned correctly.
-Clustering was performed with a 0.5 nm resolution and iterative forced clustering to assign the diving cholesterol up to a distance of 2 nm.
+Segmentation was performed with a 0.5 nm resolution and iterative forced segmentation to assign the diving cholesterol up to a distance of 2 nm.

 .. image:: https://user-images.githubusercontent.com/1488903/75271704-e7c45400-57fc-11ea-896a-60f0e2718f0d.png
-**Leaflet clustering of a plasma membrane including multiple proteins**
+**Leaflet segmentation of a plasma membrane including multiple proteins**

 Less than 30 lipids remain unassigned of the roughly 1 million present.
 The leaflet assignment seemed to have worked correctly.
-For clustering a resolution of 0.5 nm and iterative forced clustering within 2 nm was used.
+For segmentation a resolution of 0.5 nm and iterative forced segmentation within 2 nm was used.
 The protein was used as exclusion to prevent them acting as pores in our segmentation.
-In total 1.3 millions beads were clustered in 30 minutes on a desktop.
-Mainly the force clustering to assign all diving leaflets took a while.
-Keep in mind that this well never change the amount of segments present, so forced clustering could be skipped in many situations.
+In total 1.3 millions beads were segmented in 30 minutes on a desktop.
+Mainly the force segmentation to assign all diving leaflets took a while.
+Keep in mind that this will never change the amount of segments present, so forced segmentation could be skipped in many situations.
 This is also only making use of a single core (a single frame cannot be hypterthreaded in the current code).

 .. image:: https://user-images.githubusercontent.com/1488903/75272814-e3009f80-57fe-11ea-868d-29b1bd126c7a.png
-**A collection of notoriously hard bilayer bilayer problems for segmentation**
+**A collection of notoriously hard bilayer problems for segmentation**

-For the cholesterol fli-flopping we use non iterative forced clustering (currently hard coded) with a cutoff of 1.5 nm to act as a deadzone of 1 nm (A, B, C).
+For the cholesterol flip-flopping we use non iterative forced segmentation with a cutoff of 1.5 nm to act as a deadzone of 1 nm (A, B, C; recursion depth set to 1).
 We see that intercalating close contact leaflets do not cause faulty segmentation (D, E).
 Pores are also handled correctly and the minimum pore size at a resolution of 0.5 nm is actually the pore itself (F/G).
 If the pore is only a water channel, but the lipids do not reorient, its not considered a pore.
-Since the leaflets are not even continous.
+Since the leaflets are not even continuous.
 In short we are able to detect all *toroidal* pores in a membrane.
 Water pores are a different game which we might solve in the future with a similar set based approach (ohh yhea we got something nice brewing, if only we had time :D).

 .. image:: https://user-images.githubusercontent.com/1488903/75491447-4a148480-59b6-11ea-92ef-6faf0c646333.png
 **Single frame toroidal and/or water pore detection in a bilayer**